 Some students need heavy support in understanding this auction process.
 If you can carefully explain how jobs are selected, especially for the first one of the school year, this will help these students be more prepared.

 Mentioned before, no two classrooms are alike!
 Therefore no classroom jobs will be the same from classroom to classroom.
-If you are interested in thirty five ideas we have for our Lower Elementary classroom, you can purchase that here.
+If you are interested in thirty five ideas we have for our Lower Elementary classroom, you can download that here.

 We are proud of our lovely job display board!
 As the years went by, our student count grew.
 Unfortunately, this means utilizing the wall space, but we'd rather grow than shrink!
+You can see our job board, as shown from the photos on this page

 Copyright © 2019 Montessori Bliss - All Rights Reserved.